scottwesley31/stock-analysis/README.md

 ## Overview of Project
 - The purpose and background are well defined (2 pt).

+After completing a workbook that includes a VBA script which analyses two different worksheets containing stock data from the years 2017 and 2018 respectively, Steve (a client) wants the VBA script refactored.
+He specificies that the code does not run quickly enough which could be problematic for datasets involving thousands of stocks.
+The purpose of refactoring the code is to figure out a way to loop through all of the data one time rather than looping through the same dataset multiple times which is how the original VBA script stands.

 ## Results
 - The analysis is well described with screenshots and code (4 pt).

 ## Summary
 - There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).